John Sephus Mack: Biography

 Mack enjoyed maintaining and enlarging his family farm, Old Home Manor, and frequently spent his weekends tending show horses and Black Angus cattle.
 But he also did that to better serve his community.
 As a philanthropist and community booster, he donated the Ralph Gibson McGill Library to Westminster College, New Wilmington, Pennsylvania.
 He bought local homes in disrepair, fixed them, and rented them out.
 He set up a fund for the upkeep of the local cemetery, established a trust fund to care for indigent hospital patients, and gave the hospital $115,000 to build a maternity wing in memory of his parents.
 He also stocked some of his own 1700 acre with deer and buffalo.
 J. S. Mack Community Park in Indiana, Pennsylvania, the central gathering place of the town, continues to operate with funds from the J. S. Mack Foundation.

 A devout Presbyterian who decorated the main assembly room of the Murphy Company with Bible verses, Mack first met Bob Jones, Sr., founder of Bob Jones College (now Bob Jones University) while serving on the organizing committee for a 1927 revival campaign in McKeesport.
 Mack was impressed with Jones and told him that he planned to put his “shoulder to the wheel and help you in a big way."
 Shortly before his death, Mack went so far as to tell Jones to "construct your buildings and send me the bill."
 Bob Jones College awarded Mack an honorary degree and named the library in his honor.
 A women's residence hall in Greenville, South Carolina is named for his wife.

+Death and interment

 Although Mack was only 60 in 1940, his health gave way, and he died after a stroke on September 27.
-Four colleges sent their choirs, and Bob Jones preached the funeral.
+Four colleges sent their choirs, and Bob Jones delivered the eulogy at the funeral.